EULAR HPR: The EULAR Health Professionals Research Grant

 Applications will be evaluated by two members of the scientific sub-committee of the EULAR HPRs.
 Applicants will be informed by e-mail after the EULAR Council meeting in March of that year.

-The process for research grants opens in October each year.
+The process for research grants opens in mid September each year.

 Research Grant Projects